advancedresearch/advancedresearch.github.io/blog/2022-02-14-the-domino-effect.md

 it is much more likely to take that bet on your own.

 Maybe it is a good idea for countries like Denmark or Norway, but what about the rest of the world?
-The more countries that lifts restrictions, the more pressure is put on those who don't.
+The more countries that lift restrictions, the more pressure is put on those who don't.

 Thus, the gamble spreads faster in the world than the virus itself ever did!